bnguyensn/notes-typescript/README.md

   [index: number]: B;
 }

-// error
-interface J {
+// error: A is not a subtype of B interface J {
   [index: number]: A;
   [index: string]: B;
 }
 ```

-`string ` index signatures enforce that all properties match their return type
+`string` index signatures enforce that all properties match their return type

 ```
 interface I {
   [index: string]: number;
   propA: number; // works!
-  propB: string; // error: propB's type is not a subtype of the indexer
+  propB: string; // error: propB's type is not a subtype of the indexer }
 ```